 Focus on Your Audience

 Highlighting your product features shouldn’t be the focus of your B2B storytelling.
 Remember, your buyer is at the heart of your storytelling campaign.
-So instead of rehashing product features or upgrades, zero in on your brand voice and the way you make your buyers feel.
+So instead of rehashing product features or upgrades, zero in on your brand voice and how you make your buyers feel.

 Other companies might have products or services like yours.
 But no one has your brand voice, and no one can connect with your audience like you can.
 So as you build your B2B storytelling strategy, prioritize your brand’s voice and how your message translates across platforms.